begin with a free consultation (949) 870-3800

 Many drowning accidents are preventable and happen when basic safety rules are ignored.
 This might include missing fencing, broken gates, faulty alarms, or poorly supervised public pools.

 Other dangers include malfunctioning pool drains that create suction strong enough to trap swimmers underwater.
-In these cases, the lack of safety features may violate state or local rules, such as those found in California’s Pool Safety Act.
+In these cases, the lack of safety features may violate state or local rules, such as California’s Pool Safety Act.

 Dog Bites and Animal Attacks